-28 Mar From Glasgow to Glastonbury: Interview with NLD tutor Joe Nicklin
+28 Mar From Glasgow to Glastonbury: Interview with tutor Joe Nicklin

-With a wealth of studio and live experience under his belt, Joe Nicklin is both a valuable member of the North London Drums tutor team and one of the most prolific young drummers working in London.
+With a wealth of studio and live experience under his belt, Joe Nicklin is a tutor we are proud to represent in the North London Drums hub and is one of the most prolific young drummers working in London.
 Here he shares some thoughts with us about what led him to pick up the sticks to some of the most memorable gigs he’s played to date.

 Hi Joe.
 Thanks for taking the time out of your busy teaching and playing schedule for this interview.
 Firstly, when did you get the drumming bug?
 Did you always know you wanted to drum?

 I certainly didn’t always know I wanted to drum.
 Like most kids I was really in to pop music growing up and I’d sing along to anything and everything – looking back I’m sure it was some pretty choice stuff!
 The bug for drumming came a little later.
 I was having clarinet lessons and it must have been pretty obvious to my parents I wasn’t taking to it.
 They threw the dice one last time with drums.
 I thought of myself as pretty poorly coordinated (anyone who has seen me dance can vouch for that!) but as soon as I had enough understanding to be able to play along to my favourite albums, I’d spend every night after school doing just that.
 It all came from there really!